Vyral/base-template/_drafts/why-you-should-consider-selling-in-phoenix-this-fall.md

 {% include youtube.html %}

-Selling a home during the fall is common practice in Arizona.
-Here are a few reasons why.
+<center>Selling a home during the fall is common practice in Arizona.
+Here are a few reasons why.</center>

 Why would you consider listing your house during the fall as opposed to waiting until after the holidays?
 There are a few reasons why you should: